-This policy provides officers with guidance for dealing with situations in which they are being recorded, to include photographing, videotaping, audiotaping, or both, by members of the public or the press.
-Members of the public, including media representatives, have an unambiguous First Amendment right to record officers in public places, as long as their actions do not interfere with the officer's duties or the safety of officers or others.
-Officers should assume that they are being recorded at all times when on duty in a public space.
+This Order provides enforcement members with guidance for dealing with situations in which they are being recorded, to include photographing, videotaping, audiotaping, or both, by members of the public or the press.

+Members of the public, including media representatives, have an unambiguous First Amendment right to record enforcement members in public places, so long as their actions do not interfere with the enforcement member's duties or threaten the safety of enforcement members or others.